 Networking and Events: Meet talented students from across Rutgers University who have a passion for making the world a better place.
 Students selected for RSSI will participate in three seminar events at the beginning, middle, and end of the RSSI program where they will hear from guest speakers from the world of public service and build fellowship with one another.
 After their summer internship experience, students will share their stories and experience at a September celebration with the broader university community.

-All eligible students must apply by December 14.
+All eligible students must apply by noon on Friday, November 22, 2024.
 Candidates complete an application form, attach a resume and unofficial transcript, and respond to three essay prompts.
-The application form also asks for the name, title, and contact of two references, at least one should be academic-based.
-Students who participated in the RSSI Summer 2022 cohort are not eligible to re-apply.
+The application form also asks for the name, title, and contact of two references, of which at least one should be academic-based.

 Student applications will be reviewed by a selection committee and RSSI administrators.
-All student applicants will be notified of their status in the program by mid-February 2023.
+All student applicants will be notified of their status in the program by mid-January 2025.

-Contact Heather Escalona, Assistant Director, at rssi@echo.rutgers.edu to learn more.
+Contact Heather Escalona Benitez, Assistant Director, at rssi@echo.rutgers.edu to learn more.

-Apply here for the Rutgers Summer Service Internship (RSSI) Program.
+Apply here for the Rutgers Scarlet Service Internship Program for Summer 2025.

-Before completing the Rutgers Summer Service Internship (RSSI) Program Summer 2023 Application, please collect/draft the following items: resume, unofficial transcript, contact information for two references, and responses to the essay questions.
-All materials must be submitted via this form by December 14.
+Before completing your application, please collect/draft the following items: resume, unofficial transcript, contact information for two references, and responses to your essay questions.
+All materials must be submitted via this form by Friday, November 22 at 12:00 pm noon.
 It is important to note that students cannot save draft version(s) of this form and return to it later.

 All internship sites must:

 We look to allow for a focused learning role, complete with mentorship, feedback, and the ability to ask questions.
 The focus should be a professional development experience – not just completing tasks.
-Click here for a list of items that we typically ‘red-flag’ in an application.
+Click here for a list of the eligibility criteria and items that we typically ‘red-flag’ when reviewing applications.
 Rutgers departments are ineligible.

 Yes, you can offer more than one internship for consideration.
-When completing the RSSI Employer Application linked at the bottom of the page, you will have the opportunity to indicate the total number of unique internship type(s) you would like to offer.
+When completing the RSSI Employer Application linked at the bottom of the page, you will have the opportunity to indicate the total number of unique internship experiences and total number of vacancies you would like to offer.

 All internships must be primarily ‘in-person’ experiences (at least 75% in person) unless the university determines a switch to remote due to health and other environmental factors.